The advantages of owning one of these vehicles are endless.

 What are the differences between a campervan and motorhome?

 Let’s start with the basics, there are subtle differences that set campervans and motorhomes apart.
 As the name suggests, a campervan is a van with a separate living area in the back.
 Typically, smaller in size compared to a motorhome, but just as equipped for living with cooking and sleeping facilities.
-Don’t be fooled by their size though, it makes them are easier to drive, affordable, and just as comfortable as a motorhome.
+Don’t be fooled by their size though, it makes them easier to drive and affordable - just not as comfortable as a motorhome.

 A motorhome, on the other hand, is built onto a truck with a clear divide between the cab and living area.
 Perfect for the bigger family or group holidays, they are more spacious and contain larger sleeping and kitchen areas along with a bathroom (depending on the size).
 Both come in a huge variety of makes, models, sizes, and shapes, and don’t forget about the option of upcycling and renovating, so you’ll need to do your research into what will suit your needs best.